-Each Broadway season brings a new wave of megamusicals, plays and starry revivals.
-Some might boast gold from the Tony Awards.
-At the height of the fall and spring seasons, be sure to bookmark our Theater homepage and check regularly for reviews and ticket deals.
-Broadway tickets do not come cheap, of course.
+Each year, about 13 million locals and tourists take in Broadway shows at one of NYC's 40 Broadway theaters.
+Most of those venues are located in the theater district—roughly, 41st Street to 52nd Street and Sixth Ave to Eighth Ave.
+Each season brings a new wave of megamusicals, plays and star-driven revivals.
+Some boast gold from the Tony Awards.
+At the height of the fall and spring seasons, be sure to check our homepage for new critics picks, reviews and cheap broadway tickets.
 Nosebleed seats at Jersey Boys might go for $62, but premium seats at The Book of Mormon go as high as $477.
-The savvy consumer can find discount tickets, or you can purchase seats directly through Time Out New York.
-As far as getting there, check the venue information with each show below.
-Now hurry—the curtain’s about to rise!
+The savvy consumer can find discount tickets at most Broadway shows.
+NYC hurry—the curtain’s about to rise!

 If theater is your religion, and the Broadway musical your particular sect, it’s time to rejoice.
 This gleefully obscene and subversive satire is one of the funniest shows to grace the Great White Way since The Producers and Urinetown.
 Writers Trey Parker and Matt Stone of South Park, along with composer Robert Lopez (Avenue Q), find the perfect blend of sweet and nasty for this tale of mismatched Mormon proselytizers in Uganda.—David CoteRead more